dandanio/rootless-podman-quadlets/immich/README.md

 GPU Support
 -----------

-The server and machine-learning containers can use Intel QuickSync.
-Uncomment the `AddDevice=/dev/dri` and `GroupAdd=keep-groups` lines if you have an Intel GPU.
+The server and machine-learning containers use Intel QuickSync.
 For NVIDIA, use the appropriate CDI device.

 Notes
 -----